About the Artist

 Doug Aitken: Mirage

-On display until 30 April 2017 as part of Desert X in the Coachella Valley, Mirage presents a continually changing encounter in which subject and object, inside and outside, are in constant flux.
-With every available surface clad in mirror, this ranch-style structure both absorbs and reflects the landscape around in such ways that the exterior seemingly disappears just as the interior draws the viewer into a never-ending kaleidoscope of light and reflection. ⠀
+Mirage (which was on display until 30 April 2017 as part of Desert X in the Coachella Valley) presents a continually changing encounter in which subject and object, inside and outside, are in constant flux.
+With every available surface clad in mirror, this ranch-style structure both absorbs and reflects the landscape around in such ways that the exterior seemingly disappears just as the interior draws the viewer into a never-ending kaleidoscope of light and reflection.

 © Doug Aitken